-The Cape Town Convention on International Interests in Mobile Equipment14 was adopted on 16 November 2001 at a Diplomatic Convention held in Cape Town.
+The Cape Town Convention on International Interests in Mobile Equipment13 was adopted on 16 November 2001 at a Diplomatic Convention held in Cape Town.
 The Convention establishes a system to facilitate asset-backed financing of high-value mobile equipment and in particular it creates an international registration system for the registration of specific types of international interests over the equipment.
 The Convention entered into force on 1 March 2006.
-As at 15 September 2020 it had 82 Contracting States.15 The Convention is a "framework" convention, and its provisions are supplemented by Protocols relating to different categories of equipment.
+As at 15 September 2020 it had 82 Contracting States.
+14 The Convention is a "framework" convention, and its provisions are supplemented by Protocols relating to different categories of equipment.
 The Convention specifies that different international registries may be established for different categories of objects.
 The Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment (the Aircraft Protocol) was also adopted on 16 November 2001, and also entered into force on 1 March 2006.
 It applies the provisions of the Convention to aircraft objects (airframes, aircraft engines and helicopters).
 An International Registry established for registrations of interests covered by the Aircraft Protocol commenced operations on 1 March 2006.
-16 As 15 September 2020 it had 79 Contracting States.
-17 150,164.
-Subsequently, the Luxembourg Rail Protocol was adopted on 23 February 2007, and presently has 9 signatories (as of 15 September 2020), whereas the Space Protocol was adopted on 9 March 2012 and has 4 signatories (as of 15 September 2020).
-18 More recently, the Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Mining, Agricultural and Construction Equipment was adopted at a Diplomatic Conference in Pretoria, South Africa on 22 November 2019.
+15 As 15 September 2020 it had 79 Contracting States.
+16 149.181.
+Subsequently, the Luxembourg Rail Protocol was adopted on 23 February 2007, and presently has 9 signatories (as of 15 September 2020), whereas the Space Protocol was adopted on 9 March 2012 and has 4 signatories (as of 15 September 2020).17 450-182.
+More recently, the Protocol to the Convention on International Interests in Mobile

+More recently, the Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Mining, Agricultural and Construction Equipment was adopted at a Diplomatic Conference in Pretoria, South Africa on 22 November 2019.
 The Protocol extends the scope of the Cape Town Convention system to MAC sectors.
-The MAC Protocol will enter into force signatory States as of 15 October 2020.
+The MAC Protocol will enter into force (as per Article XXV of the MAC Protocol) following the deposit of the fifth instrument of ratification, acceptance, approval or accession; and the deposit by the Supervisory Authority with the Depositary of a certificate confirming that the International Registry is fully operational.
+The Protocol has 5 signatory States as of 15 October 2020.